Who We Are

 Becky brings to the nonprofit world an empathetic approach to community building, an expertise in marketing and arts management, a passion for digging deep into the data and a project management eye for keeping the “big picture” on track.

-She and her husband Michael live in Woodstock with their dynamic duo Doug the Cat and Tony Stark the Avenger Pup.
+She and her husband Michael live in Woodstock with their Avenger Pup, Tony Stark.

 Roswell Arts Fund Board